 One of these is the renowned Kyoho grape which is commonly referred to as “The King of Grapes”.
 They stand out for their large size (one berry weights up to 12 to 14 g) and dark purple nearly black skin.
 The skin slips off easily and is usually not eaten as it is the rich sweet flesh with its sophisticated sweetness that is the true delicacy.
 As the seeds can be quite bitter in comparison to the rich flavor of the flesh, seedless breeds have become the standard in recent years, showing once more the talent and drive to create the perfect crop to satisfy the customers.

 Yamanashi Prefecture is home to this unique grapes and known as the “Kingdom of Fruits”.
 Even the name of the prefecture refers to its juicy heritage meaning “mountain pear”.
 It provides a splendid environment for the cultivation of fruits as it is Japan’s area with the longest hours of sunshine.

 Another popular variety is the even more luxurious Ruby Roman grape.
-They grow up to the size of a ping-pong ball weighting around 20g each and containing at least 18% sugar.
-Besides their size, their signature characteristic is a rich red colour that resembles a ruby gemstone.
+They grow up to the size of a ping-pong ball weighing around 20g each and containing at least 18% sugar.
+Besides their size, their signature characteristic is a rich red color that resembles a ruby gemstone.

 Highly limited melons from Japan's North

 Watermelons have a very special place in the heart of Japanese people and Japanese melon varieties show the extraordinary talent and care of Japanese fruit farmers at its fullest potential.
 From luxurious honey melons to black or square watermelons, Japan has groomed melon varieties to perfection and elevated their taste and appearance.

 Square watermelons went viral when they were discovered by an international audience.
 To achieve their unique shape they are grown in special cubes.
 As they are sold unripe, they are not meant for consumption but make a very decorative piece and interesting souvenir.